Puppy nutritional feeding guidelines are printed on the packaging as an amount to feed per day.

 Overall, puppy parents need to establish a feeding regime that suits both the individual puppy to maintain optimum health as well as fitting in with their daily schedule.
+A good daily schedule can help as your pup grows into adulthood and starts to transition to adult dog food.
 Discussions about how often to feed a puppy can be addressed in more detail with your veterinarian when you attend routine puppy health examinations.

 Read Next: How to Get a Fussy Puppy to Eat